wolfspider/tapedeck-player/README.md

 Currently TapeDeck is working on FreeBSD but more platforms will follow.

-Dependencies needed are Cling, Rust, NodeJS, Z3, and TypeScript
+Dependencies needed are Cling, Doas, Rust, NodeJS, Z3, and TypeScript

 A custom version of Bosque is included in this project as a submodule.